Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-where $\hat{H}_{t+1} = \hat{h}(S_{t+1}, A_{t+1})$.
-The temporal difference (TD) error (\appendixrefeq{eq:temporal_difference_error}{sec:appendix_gpi}) is in turn updated to

-Testing with varying values of $\gamma$ in the grid world environment shows that non-myopic learning can generalize better when the environment layout is changed.
-However, non-myopic learning is also shown to come at the cost of increasing alignment issues such as reward hacking.
-Since human feedback tends to be positively biased \citep{thomaz_posneg_2007, thomaz_teachable_2008}, agents are able to exploit this positive feedback such that an agent's behavior achieves maximal feedback even though the behavior doesn't align with the human's intentions \citep{macglashan_coach_2017, knox_learning_2013, knox_framing_2015, knox_thesis_2012}.
-While these unintended behaviors can often be corrected during online training with a human, they can not be corrected when the human stops providing feedback and $\hat{h}(s, a)$ becomes static.
-The only way VI-TAMER is able to overcome the alignment trade-offs is by formulating the tasks as a continual task rather than an episodic task such that the agent is no longer penalized for completing task\footnote{Switching to continual tasks allows the target behavior to be considered as the future reward is no longer limited.
-This is in comparison to episodic tasks where achieving the target behavior marks the end of the task such that the future reward is limited.}.
-Further investigation into how this trade-off arises and can be alleviated when using non-linear models of human feedback and more complex environments is still needed.
+Testing is in the grid world and mountain car environments where various discount values $\gamma$ are examined as well.
+Results show that non-myopic learning can enhance TAMER's robustness by allowing for better generalization, specifically in the grid world environment when the layout is changed.
+At the same time, non-myopic learning also exhibited a decrease in overall agent alignment as issues like reward hacking start to appear.
+Since human feedback tends to be positively biased \citep{thomaz_posneg_2007, thomaz_teachable_2008}, agents are able to exploit this positive feedback and engage in behaviors that do not align with the human's intentions \citep{macglashan_coach_2017, knox_learning_2013, knox_framing_2015, knox_thesis_2012}.
+While these unintended behaviors can often be corrected during interactive training with a human, novel unintended behaviors are less likely to be addressed when the human stops providing feedback and the model $\hat{h}$ is no longer updated.
+Interestingly, VI-TAMER overcomes the alignment trade-offs by formulating the tasks as a continual task instead of an episodic task.
+By switching to continual tasks, the intended behavior (i.e., reaching the goal) is no longer constrained by achieving it as the future reward is not limited to that specific achievement.
+In contrast, episodic tasks consider the achievement of the intended behavior as the end of the task, thereby limiting the future reward.
+This work, despite sharing the similar caveats as TAMER+RL, offers interesting opportunities for further trade-off investigations, such as exploring whether similar results can be replicated using increasingly more complex environments or non-linear feedback models.